r-owen/base_loom_server/docs/index.md

 If the loom seems confused, try turning off the loom, waiting a few seconds, then turning it on again.
 Then reload the web page, to force the web server to make a new connection to the loom.

-## Base Loom Server

-This documentation is for base_loom_server, a base package that can be used to write loom servers for specific looms. base_loom_server does most of the work, so this documentation tells you how to weave with any loom server based on this package.